ByAUJay

 - Travel Rule implementation

-- For EU corridors, ensure your PSP/VASP stack exchanges originator/beneficiary info per EBA guidelines from Dec 30, 2024. (eba.europa.eu)
+- If you're working with EU corridors, make sure your PSP/VASP stack shares originator and beneficiary info according to EBA guidelines starting December 30, 2024. (eba.europa.eu)

 - Asset selection